p0nce/d-idioms/idioms/Games made with D.md

 ## Vibrant

-[Vibrant](http://www.gamesfrommars.fr/vibrant/) is an arena shooter based on 2D dogfigthing.
+[Vibrant](https://ponce.itch.io/vibrant) is an arena shooter based on 2D dogfigthing.
 Available for Windows and OS X.
-It was [featured](https://www.tigsource.com/2010/10/01/vibrant/) on the TIGSource blog back in 2010.

 ## Jan Jurzitza's games